ScriptBasic/WinPBX/docs/CFindFile Class.md

 | FILE_ATTRIBUTE_TEMPORARY | A file that is being used for temporary storage.
 File systems avoid writing data back to mass storage if sufficient cache memory is available, because typically, an application deletes a temporary file after the handle is closed.
 In that scenario, the system can entirely avoid writing the data.
 Otherwise, the data is written after the handle is closed. |
 | FILE_ATTRIBUTE_VIRTUAL | This value is reserved for system use. |

+#### Remarks

-Remarks: The FILE_ATTRIBUTE_SPARSE_FILE attribute on the file is set if any of the streams of the file have ever been sparse.
+The FILE_ATTRIBUTE_SPARSE_FILE attribute on the file is set if any of the streams of the file have ever been sparse.